 The Rolf Institute administers two financial aid programs to help cover tuition (fees are not included) for students who qualify – Federal Pell Grants and Federal Direct Student Loans.
 Students receiving Title IV Financial Aid must maintain Satisfactory Academic Progress in order to remain eligible for continued participation.

-Contact The Rolf Institute of Structural Integration’s Financial Aid Department for more information about financial aid programs and how to see if you qualify.
+Contact the Dr. Ida Rolf Institute's Financial Aid Department for more information about financial aid programs and how to see if you qualify.

 Note: Only students attending the school in Boulder for the entire training are eligible for Title IV financial aid.